BOILERPLATE VS VIBE CODING

 AI App Builders vs a SaaS Boilerplate

 The catch is the same one vibe coding from scratch hits, just earlier.
 These builders optimize for the first screenshot, not the twentieth feature.
-You usually get a polished front end without production-grade multi-tenant auth, metered billing, background jobs, infrastructure-as-code, or a real test suite.
+You usually get a polished front end without production-grade multi-tenant auth, subscription billing, background jobs, infrastructure-as-code, or a real test suite.
 Export the project and you own whatever the generator produced, with no shared conventions for the next prompt to follow.
 That is the same pattern drift, minus a versioned foundation.

 A SaaS boilerplate solves the opposite half of the problem.
 It hands you an owned, version-controlled codebase with the security-critical pieces already built and a set of patterns AI tools extend instead of reinvent.
 The practical rule: use an AI app builder to explore an idea, then move to a boilerplate the moment that idea is worth maintaining.